 Widespread creation of enigmas and word puzzles began in the fifteenth century.
 Books of riddles and word puzzles were published such as Demaundes Joyous (1511) and A Little Book of Riddles (1656).
 Anagrams and acrostics appeared in books, magazines and almanacs.
 This was not simply juvenile amusement - even high-brow literary journals were known to publish the odd word puzzle.
 Famous writers, poets and statesman such as Jonathan Swift, David Garrick, Horatio Walpole, and William Cowper fashioned and solved puzzles for their own entertainment and the amusement of their contemporaries.
 Lewis Carroll wrote rebus letters, nonsense letters and mirror letters (which had to be held in front of a looking-glass to be read) to the children he befriended.
 Between friends, rebus letters could also function as a form of secret code.

 Quasi-phonetic rebuses often formed the foundation of children's stories and riddles were used widely in this fashion in the nineteenth century.
 The most accessible rebuses are composed of letters of the alphabet printed in different colours, sizes, and fonts which illustrate popular expressions and phrases.
 For example the letter "C" might stand for the word "sea" or "see".
 More challenging rebuses replace a word with an image, and require us to make a sometimes tenuous connection between the two, as when Mary Tovey in the example below draws a bow tie to represent "tired".

 Useful links - Puzzling correspondence

-- William Charles Green Collection (Janus) (see links)
+- Catalogue of the William Charles Green Collection (ArchiveSearch) (see links)